kuanglab/GraphTucker/README.md

 The code provided here demonstrates how to run GraphTucker on a spatial gene expression tensor to obtain graph-regularized Tucker components, and then visualizing the spatial components found.

+We provide two walkthrough tutorials here.
+Tutorial 1 demonstrates how to run GraphTucker on the Stereo-seq MOSTA 9.5 mouse embryo and visualize and save its spatial components.
+Tutorial 2 demonstrates how to run GraphTucker on the Visium BRCA1 dataset, and perform spatial component analysis to find region-spatial-component matches given a ground truth annotated tissue and GraphTucker decomposition output.
+We also show how to run clustering on the output GraphTucker spatial component tensor.

+If you want to run GraphTucker on your own data, please refer to the 'preprocessing_readme' where we walkthrough how to download and process a Visium dataset from the 10x Genomics website, as well as download and process a Human PPI network from BioGRID to be used as input for GraphTucker.

 ## System and add-on requirements

 Code for this mouse embryo dataset was tested on a machine with Linux (Ubuntu 20.04.6 LTS) with the following specifications: